 The errors committed by orthopedists that can be considered negligent include the following.

 - Failure to diagnose the presence of fractures or shattered bones.
 If a broken bone goes unnoticed, it can have a significant impact on how the bone repairs itself.
-Patients may see a progressive decline in range of motion, worsening of pain and noticeable deformity.
+Patients may see a progressive decline in a range of motion, worsening of pain and noticeable deformity.
 Children who fail to receive a timely diagnosis may suffer from developmental problems if the fracture is along a growth plate.

 - Misinterpreting the results of x-rays and imaging scans.
 It is possible for fractures to remain hidden when scanned from only one angle, which is why many reputable orthopedists will take multiple x-rays and order more advanced scans.
 If they don’t interpret the results properly, they may miss the fracture altogether or end up recommending the wrong treatment.